aws-samples/amazon-workmail-lambda-templates/workmail-hello-world-python/README.md

 ```

 ### Configure WorkMail
-Find the ARN of your new lambda function using:
+Find the ARN of your new Lambda function using:

 ```bash
 aws cloudformation describe-stacks \